| |

 If you are using fresh berries, rinse them and separate them from the stems.
 Get as many stems out as possible.
 It can be easier to remove the berries if you first freeze them. (see section above)

-Add elderberries and water to a medium pot and bring to a boil over medium-high heat.
+Add elderberries, cinnamon sticks, and water to a medium pot and bring to a boil over medium-high heat.
 Once it is boiling, reduce it to a simmer.

 Elderberries in a pot simmering